Child care in Canada: Overview

 Under Canadian federalism, the 13 provinces and territories have the "main responsibility for early learning and child care (ELCC)".
-The division of powers between federal and provincial governments was first established in the Constitution Act of 1867.
-Early learning and child care were not specifically identified as provincial powers in 1867, along with hospitals, justice, marriage, and corporate affairs.
+The division of powers between federal and provincial governments was first established in the Constitution Act, 1867.
+Early learning and child care were not specifically identified as provincial matters in 1867, but fall within the broad scope of provincial power, along with many other social programs.
 Especially since World War II, national social programs were developed in which the federal government led the initiative or collaborated with the provinces.
-Between 1984 and 2005, numerous attempts have been made at establishing a national child care strategy, but true national child care strategy was not implemented until 2021 when the federal budget included "$30 billion over five years to cut child-care fees to an average of $10 per day across the country" by 2025-26.
+Between 1984 and 2005, numerous attempts were made at establishing a national child care strategy, but true national child care strategy was not implemented until 2021 when the federal budget included "$30 billion over five years to cut child-care fees to an average of $10 per day across the country" by 2025-26.

+Enacted in 2024, the Canada Early Learning and Child Care Act sets out the federal government's long-term commitment to providing transfer payments to the provinces and territories, who directly fund and regulate daycare spaces.
+The Act requires this funding to be disbursed through bilateral agreements, which must be consistent with certain principles, including universality and official bilingualism.
+These agreements constitute the backbone of the national system.

 Prior to 2021, child care services were "organized on a market model."
-This has resulted in "unaffordable parent fees, inequitable and inadequate availability of services, and, too often, of low or modest quality."
-The exception is the province of Québec, which implemented its Québec Educational Childcare Act in 1997 which provides publicly subsidized child care for children ages 0 to 12.
+According to the Child Care Advocacy Association of Canada (CCAAC), this resulted in "unaffordable parent fees, inequitable and inadequate availability of services, and, too often, of low or modest quality."
+The exception was the province of Québec, which implemented its Québec Educational Childcare Act in 1997 which provides publicly subsidized child care for children ages 0 to 12.